Gydetti/website-virtualcounsel/docs/building/designing/phase7-finaltrydesigningupgrade.md

    - Maintain current lazy-loading strategy
    - Ensure animations don't block interactivity
    - Optimize for key interaction metrics (FID, INP)

+4. **Proactive Performance Budgeting for "Liveliness" Features**
+    - **Concept**: Any new feature designed to add "liveliness" or dynamic interaction (e.g., subtle animated backgrounds, complex micro-interactions, magnetic elements) must be evaluated against a predefined performance budget.
+    - **Metrics**: Consider impact on key metrics like Interaction to Next Paint (INP), Largest Contentful Paint (LCP), Total Blocking Time (TBT), and overall Lighthouse performance score.
+    - **Process**: Before a "lively" feature is approved for inclusion in the configurable options, its performance impact must be measured and deemed acceptable.
+If a feature exceeds the budget, it must be optimized or reconsidered.
+    - **Tooling**: Utilize browser developer tools, Lighthouse, and potentially WebPageTest for performance profiling.

 ## 12. Extended Visual Design System